OpenVisualCloud/Smart-City-Sample/sensor/README.md

-The sample scans the specified IP block for any IP cameras.
+The sample scans the specified IP block for any cameras.
 If found, they will be registered to the database and be invoked by analytic instances for streaming.

 ### Sensor Simulation